matperez/yii2-app-basic/README.md

-Yii 2 Basic Application Template
+Yii 2 Basic Application Template with environments
 ================================

+See [advanced template] (https://github.com/yiisoft/yii2-app-advanced) for environments details.
+Anything else will remain the same.

 Yii 2 Basic Application Template is a skeleton Yii 2 application best for rapidly creating small projects.